LINGUISTICS AND AFRICAN AGENCY

-“Freedom” in South Africa, remained unclear, vague, and ultimately post-94, has revisited South Africa and now that very “freedom” is defined by right to destructive vices: A freedom that has no economic liberation, or social agency.
+“Freedom” in South Africa, which remained unclear, vague, and ultimately post-94, has revisited South Africa and now that very “freedom” is defined by right to destructive vices: A freedom that has no economic liberation, or social agency.

 In his book, Richard B. Moore expresses: “Human relations, cannot be peaceful, satisfactory, and happy until placed on the basis of mutual self-respect.
 The proper name for people, has thus become, in this period of crucial change and rapid reformation on a world scale, a vital factor in determining basic attitudes involving how, and even whether, people will continue to live together on this shrinking planet.”
 Language is a factor in understanding the African Holocaust even in how demographics are understood.
 The highly contested number of people disrupted or lost to European slaving activities is partly locked in definitions.

 The term “Slave trade” has the power to mitigate or mask the reality of the African Holocaust.
 So if we measure “slave trade” we get the European promoted number of 10 million arriving (notice the word arriving to further limit Western culpability).
 However, the minute we change to : “Not only was Transatlantic Slavery of demographic significance, in the aggregate population losses but also in the profound changes to settlement patterns, epidemiological exposure and reproductive and social development potential” an entirely new figure emerges.
 Maulana Karenga notes that “slave trade” is a deceptive term that linguistically neutralizes the cruelty, inhumanity and exploitation as just consensual business.
 European historians have generally been very skillful at using language to define reality so that African casualties by their hands are very low but the casualties by African or Arab hands are as high as possible.

 In speech are embedded, like fossils, the sum total of a people’s values, attitudes, habits, aptitudes, in short a people’s worldview–Ahmed Sheikh